The University of Louisiana at Monroe

 the concept of continuous quality improvement in a team based approach to health care.

-This environment will enable the College to produce and maintain excellent academic,
+This environment will enable the School to produce and maintain excellent academic,

 research and service programs that directly enhance the health and environment of

 the state of Louisiana and beyond.

 The mission of the School of Pharmacy (SOP) is to educate future health care professionals

 to meet the diverse pharmaceutical care needs of the people of Louisiana and to serve

 the professions of pharmacy and toxicology through a balanced program of education,